UmaRathore/kubernetes/README.md

 # kubernetes
-run Kafka on pstrimzi cluster
+POC to run Kafka on strimzi cluster